-Unlike schools in large urban areas where the medical school/ medical center complex may be located within a few square blocks of real estate, many of the Texas Tech Health Sciences Center facilities and faculty are located throughout West Texas-an area encompassing approximately 135,000 square miles and 107 counties.
+Unlike schools in large urban areas where the medical school/medical center complex may be located within a few square blocks of real estate. many of the Texas Tech Health Sciences Center facilities and faculty are located throughout West Texasan area encompassing approximately 131,000 square miles and 108 counties with a population of 2.6 million people.
 The regional medical school concept complements the program of primary care with an emphasis in family practice training at TTUHSC.
 In a large urban medical center, primary and ambulant care may be only classroom concepts to medical students.
-At TTUHSC, students work and learn in actual primary health care delivery situations in ambulatory clinical environments.
+At TTUHSC. students work and learn in actual primary health care delivery situations in ambulatory clinical environments.